-Resisting temptation has become harder than ever.
+Resisting temptation has become more complicated than ever.
 Online ads and marketing are better than ever due to data mining and targeted promotions.
-The stores know what YOU want and they market directly towards that.
-We have all spent weeks and weeks with advertisers pinpointing our weak points and showing us ads and sending emails to get us to weaken our resolve.
+The stores know what YOU want, and they market directly towards that.
+We have all spent weeks and weeks with advertisers pinpointing our weak points and showing us ads, and sending emails to get us to weaken our resolve.

 There is absolutely nothing wrong with buying something you need or want on Black Friday.
 I, personally, bought some stuff.
-As long as you budgeted for it and can afford it then there is not problem.
-The problem is when you overdo it by spending more than you budgeted or if you can’t actually afford it.
+As long as you budgeted for it and can afford it, then there is no problem.
+The problem is when you overdo it by spending more than you budgeted or if you can’t afford it.

-Of course there is a spectrum.
-If you are about to be thrown out on the street or your lights have been shut off or you have no food to eat than you don’t get to buy things on Black Friday, even if you need them and even if it’s an amazing sale.
-And if you have millions of dollars and are super financially secure than you shouldn’t be stressing out about the $5 door buster.
+Of course, there is a spectrum.
+If you are about to be thrown out on the street or your lights have been shut off, or you have no food to eat, then you don’t get to buy things on Black Friday, even if you need them and even if it’s a fantastic sale.
+And if you have millions of dollars and are super financially secure, then you shouldn’t be stressing out about the $5 doorbuster.
 This post is for the people in the middle.